Giovanni Ravalli

 Giovanni Ravalli (21 September 1909 – 30 April 1998) was an Italian military officer who was imprisoned for war crimes he committed during the Axis occupation of Greece during World War II.
-Following a pardon, he served as police prefect of Palermo, investigating the theft of Caravaggio's Nativity with St. Francis and St. Lawrence.
+Following a pardon, he served as police prefect of Palermo; during his tenure, he investigated the theft of Caravaggio's Nativity with St. Francis and St. Lawrence.

 Army service

-Giovanni Ravalli was born on 21 September 1909 in Sicily, Italy.
+Giovanni Ravalli was born on 21 September 1909 in Monterosso Almo.
 During the course of World War II, Ravalli served in the 24th Infantry Division Pinerolo, 13th Infantry Regiment, in the rank of Lieutenant.
 In this capacity he became the head of intelligence of the Italian garrison in the city of Kastoria, Greece.
 Despite the heavy presence of the Italians in Kastoria, its outskirts remained in the control of EAM-ELAS guerrillas which in turn received wide support from local Greeks, Slavic speakers, Vlachs and elements of the collaborationist Hellenic Gendarmerie.
-Ravalli went on to establish links with Andon Kalchev's Ohrana (a pro-Bulgarian Slavic-speaking militia) and German troops stationed at Florina, disarming the Gendarmerie in order to cut short ELAS' weapon supply.
+Ravalli went on to establish links with Andon Kalchev's Ohrana (a pro-Bulgarian Slavic-speaking militia) and German troops stationed at Florina, disarming the Gendarmerie to cut short ELAS' weapon supply.
 In July 1943, ELAS stepped up its attacks around Kastoria, exploiting a period of Italian passivity.
 News of the Allied invasion of Sicily caused a drop in morale among Ohrana's ranks, leading to desertions.
 In August, the Pinerolo Division began to gradually withdraw from Kastoria as Italy was on the edge of signing an armistice with the Allies.
 Ravalli surrendered to ELAS along with 15 Ohrana members.

 Trial and imprisonment

-Following the end of World War II, in 1948 Greece and Italy signed a secret treaty according to which Greece would abstain from prosecuting Italian war criminals, with Ravalli being the only Italian prosecuted by the Special War Criminals Court in Athens.
-Several trials against Italians were conducted at the local courts for collaborators.
+Following the end of World War II, in 1948 Greece and Italy signed a secret treaty according to which Greece would abstain from prosecuting most Italian war criminals, leaving Ravalli as the only Italian prosecuted by the Special War Criminals Court in Athens.
+Several trials against Italians were conducted in local courts for collaborators.
 Trials against Italian war criminals responsible for atrocities committed on the Ionian Islands were initiated only in 1967 and were halted prematurely due to the passage of the statute of limitations for enforcement of the penalty.

 Ravalli was tried by the Special War Criminals Court of Athens, with proceedings beginning on 18 February 1946.
 Ravalli was convicted of: